chrisarg/Killing-it-with-PERL/_posts/2025-01-19-Timing-Peak-DRAM-Use-In-R-With-Perl-Part-2.md

 date: 2025-01-19
 ---

-In the second part of this we implement the solution that was outlines at the end of [Part 1](https://chrisarg.github.io/Killing-It-with-PERL/2025/01/18/Timing-Peak-DRAM-Use-In-R-With-Perl-Part-1.html
+In the second part of this we implement the solution that was outlined at the end of [Part 1](https://chrisarg.github.io/Killing-It-with-PERL/2025/01/18/Timing-Peak-DRAM-Use-In-R-With-Perl-Part-1.html
 ):
 1. utilize a Perl application that probes the operating system in real time for the RSS (Resident Set Size), i.e. the DRAM footprint of an application
 2. fire the application from within R as a separate process, provide it with the PID (Process ID) of the R session and put it in the background